Truelite/python-a38/README.md

 # Dependencies

-None: just the python3 standard library.
+dateutil, pytz, and the python3 standard library.

 # Example